Applying for a Grant

 External Pre-review of Federal Proposals

 With a highly competitive and limited federal funding environment, proposals need to be impeccable prior to submission.
 Faculty in many universities have found that pre-review of their proposals, through external consultants, reveals problems that may be fixed before final submission.
-ORSP will consider and pay for a pre-review of your proposal to a federal agency, if the narrative section is submitted one month before the proposal is due.
+ORSP will consider and pay for a pre-review of your proposal to a federal agency, if the narrative section is submitted two months before the proposal is due.

 If you feel you meet this criterion, Request for External Pre-Review.